nonsintetic/Arduino-Samd21Communicator/README.md

 Original idea by Joe (https://hackaday.io/joecrop) on hackaday.io and his Star Trek Communicator https://hackaday.io/project/19700-star-trek-communicator-badge .

-All I did was change his code to work with SAM D21 microcontrollers.
 The original project uses a Teensy.
 I'm not a fan of Teensy's closed source bootloader and it also requires an extra chip for the usb -> serial (more board space, money etc).
+This project uses an ATSAM D21 processor like is found in the Feather M0 from Adafruit.
+This project also uses a different library, RadioHead by Mike McCauley.
+The library is compatible with a wide range of RF modules (http://www.airspayce.com/mikem/arduino/RadioHead/ for a list), in theory this code should run on most of them without many changes.

-# Changes from Joe's project:
+# Changes from the original project
+- different library - RadioHead (http://www.airspayce.com/mikem/arduino/RadioHead/RadioHead-1.74.zip), seems more reliable on the M0 than the RFM69 library from LowPowerLab
 - found a way to read the ADC pin fast enough to achieve the required 12.5kHz sampling frequency (analogRead() achieves a max of around 400Hz sampling speed, way too low)
 - found a way to set up a timed interrupt at the required sampling frequency on the SAMD21 (the original version uses a Teensy specific library for that)

 # Hardware
-I use a Feather M0 proto (any samd21 board should work), an electet microphone with a MAX981-based auto-gain board and a RFM69HW module (RFM69HCW should be identical asides from pinout).
+I use a Feather M0 proto (any samd21 board should work), an electet microphone with a MAX981-based auto-gain board (manual gain would be better imho) and a RFM69HW module (RFM69HCW should be identical asides from pinout).
 For the audio output I use a separate PAM8403 module and an 8ohm speaker, but you can use any means of audio amplification you prefer.

 # Pin Configuration
 You can change all the pins in the #define section of the sketch.
 VCC and GND are not mentioned below, but use 3.3v for everything.
 I run everything, except audio out amplification, off the Feather M0's regulator and it seems OK.